 I do have many acquaintances online as part of my studies of the hacking community.
 There, I protected my anonymity with clever bylines like ‘cyberwench’ and ‘bitchbucket.’”

 “Hey, I like that nickname, Bitchbucket,” Mac said with a gleeful giggle.
 Jane poked him in response, flashing a playful smile.

 “Seriously, Jane,” Anne said, “don’t you have anybody, like a girlfriend, with whom you can share your heart?
 I mean, everyone needs a friend to lean on.”

-“Let’s finish our ice cream, and then I’ll respond,”
+“Let’s finish our ice cream, and then I’ll respond.”

-Jane, Mac, and Anne finished up the pistachio ice cream and sugar wafer cookies, and Anne placed the goblets and spoons on the nightstand.
+Jane, Mac, and Anne consumed the pistachio ice cream and sugar wafer cookies, and Anne placed the goblets and spoons on the nightstand.
 As Jane picked up her iPad and started typing, Anne was utterly fascinated by her stream of consciousness.

 “The school I attended, the State Institution for Intellectually Disabled Children, was like a prison.
-The children there were so helpless, so disadvantaged that the staff couldn’t allow any possibility of escape.
-At a young age, I was at least smart enough to realize that running away would be fruitless; I had no money, no family to run to.
+The children there were so helpless, so disadvantaged, that the staff couldn’t allow any possibility of escape.
+Even at a young age, I was smart enough to realize that running away would be fruitless; I had no money or family.

 After a male employee raped me at age thirteen, I saw males as a threat and avoided contact.
 Except for mealtimes and bedtime, I remained in the library, which was enormous and virtually unused.
 Most of what I learned about men was from reading classic English literature.

-So many heroes of English novels are larger than life, intelligent, respectful; I longed for the depth of love that these men engendered.
-From Thomas Hardy’s Far From the Madding Crowd, one passage has Gabriel Oak saying to Bathsheba Everdeen: ‘I shall do one thing in this life — one thing certain — that is, love you, and long for you, and keep wanting you till I die.’
+So many heroes of English novels are larger than life, intelligent, and respectful; I longed for the depth of love that these men engendered.
+From Thomas Hardy’s Far From the Madding Crowd, one passage has Gabriel Oak saying to Bathsheba Everdeen, ‘I shall do one thing in this life — one thing certain — that is, love you, and long for you, and keep wanting you till I die.’

-I’ve had many men approach me, Anne, some women too.
+I’ve had many men approach me, Anne, and some women too.
 I politely turned them all down.
 Many just wanted a quick pump and dump; others were more earnest, but I just wanted a man with the decency, passion, and intellect of Gabriel Oak.